isabella232/advertising-cloud.ko-KR/help/integrations/audience-manager/import-audiences.md

 <!--
 ### How DSP Syncs the Data

 DSP syncs the data automatically using the [!DNL Adobe Experience Cloud Identity (ECID) Service].
-During synchronization, the [!DNL ECID Service] calls Advertising Cloud at [!DNL cm.eversttech.net].
-Because Advertising Cloud is a trusted domain, ID syncs take place from parent pages rather than within the destination publishing iframes, as they do with most third-party activation partners.
+During synchronization, the [!DNL ECID Service] calls Adobe Advertising at [!DNL cm.eversttech.net].
+Because Adobe Advertising is a trusted domain, ID syncs take place from parent pages rather than within the destination publishing iframes, as they do with most third-party activation partners.
 Audience Manager identifies unique users by device IDs, using the [Audience Manager [!DNL Unique User ID (AAM UUID)]](https://experienceleague.adobe.com/docs/audience-manager/user-guide/reference/ids-in-aam.html#global-device-ids), also called the [!DNL Device ID].

 ![Synchronization of [!DNL Adobe] audiences in DSP](/help/integrations/assets/audience-manager-sync.png)